uptonking/note4yaoo/log-dev-pieces-frontend.md

+- Automated end-to-end (E2E) tests tend to be brittle.
+Why?
+  - Because the data returned tends to change over time.
+  - My technique: Create test data as part of the test suite.
+    - Then I test the GET calls against the data I just created
+  - However, sometimes test data can’t be easily generated because an API is read only.
+  - Anyone have techniques for reliable E2E testing on read only APIs?

 - A "side effect" is anything that affects something outside the scope of the function being executed.
   - Examples of side effects in react are
     - Data Fetching